-Anyone who has done Economics 101 will have seen a demand curve with price on the one axis and demand on the other.
+Anyone who has done Economics 101 will have seen a demand curve with a price on the one axis and demand on the other.
 The principle is to demonstrate that demand declines as price increases, except in some unusual circumstances.
-Along the way you will have learned that price elasticity is an indicator of exactly how price changes affect the volume sold.
+Along the way, you will have learned that price elasticity is an indicator of exactly how price changes affect the volume sold.

 The following principles are therefore worth considering under such circumstances.

-The relationship between price charged and the quantity sold is often not linear.
+The relationship between the price charged and the quantity sold is often not linear.
 Therefore price elasticity is often not linear.
 Use this to your advantage.

 When alternatives to switch to are increasingly costly, an increase in price won’t always necessarily have a specific decrease in quantity.
 Understand who your competitors are likely to be and how difficult it is for customers to switch to these alternatives.